LuckyHyena/DnD/tomb_of_annihilation/player_notes/activities_in_Port_Nyanzaru.md

 ![immovable rod](../../images/immovable-rod.jpg)

 # Dyeing
 On top of the cliffs overlooking the Bay of Chult are the famous Port Nyanzaru dyeworks, where laborers gather and process a variety of rare (and sometimes dangerous) materials extracted from Chult in order to produce the colors seen throughout the city.
-The dyework section of the [market ward](Port_Nyanzaru.md#market-ward) is expansive, and a determined character can always find a [dyer](dramatis_personae.md#the-lords-alliance) willing to at least try implementing whatever crazy idea the character has.
+The dyework section of the [market ward](Port_Nyanzaru.md#market-ward) is expansive, and a determined character can always find a [dyer](dramatis_personae.md#the-lords-alliance) willing to at least try whatever crazy idea you have.

 ![dyeworks](images/dyeworks.jpg)